Simre1/hero/README.md

   -- StorableSparseSet is faster but Position would need to implement Storable
 ```

+## Stores

+Each component has a store which holds the component data.
+Depending on the use of the component, different stores might be best.
+Most important stores are:
+- `BoxedSparseSet`: Can be used with any datatype.
+Each entity has its own component value.
+- `StorableSparseSet`: Can be used with `Storable` datatypes.
+Each entity has its own component value.
+Faster than `BoxedSparseSet`.
+- `Global`: Can be used with any datatype.
+Each entity has the same component value.
+Can also be accessed without an entity.

 ## Systems

 Systems are functions which operate on the components of a world.
 For example, you can map the `Position` component of every entity: